Victor Wembanyama: 2024–25 season: First All-Star selection and season-ending illness

+2025–26 season

+In his season debut on 22 October 2025, Wembanyama put up 40 points, 15 rebounds, and three blocks in a 125–92 win over the Dallas Mavericks.
+His 40 points surpassed George Gervin's previous record (39) for the most points scored in a season-opening game in Spurs franchise history.
+On 30 October, Wembanyama recorded 27 points, 18 rebounds, six assists, and five blocks to lead the San Antonio Spurs to a 107–101 victory over the Miami Heat.
+With the win, the Spurs improved to 5–0, marking the best start to a season in franchise history.
+On 10 November, Wembanyama put up 38 points, 12 rebounds, five assists, five blocks, and six three-pointers made in a 121–117 win over the Chicago Bulls.
+He became the first player to put up at least 35 points, 10 rebounds, five assists, five blocks, and five three-pointers made in a game in NBA history.
+On 12 November, Wembanyama recorded his 4th career triple-double with 31 points, 14 rebounds, and 10 assists in the Spurs’ 125–120 loss to the Golden State Warriors.
+He and Stephon Castle became the first pair of teammates in Spurs history to record triple-doubles in the same game.
+They also became the fifth duo in NBA history to each produce a 20-point triple-double in a game.

 National team career

 Junior national team

 Wembanyama represented France at the 2019 FIBA U16 European Championship in Udine, Italy.
 In an 80–78 quarterfinal win over Croatia, he recorded 12 points, 21 rebounds and eight blocks.
-Wembanyama averaged nine points, 9.6 rebounds and a tournament-leading 5.3 blocks per game, leading France to a silver medal and earning all-tournament team honors.
+He averaged nine points, 9.6 rebounds and a tournament-leading 5.3 blocks per game, leading France to a silver medal and earning all-tournament team honours.

 He then competed at the 2021 FIBA Under-19 Basketball World Cup in Latvia.
 Wembanyama averaged 14 points, 7.4 rebounds and 5.7 blocks per game, and was named to the all-tournament team after leading France to the silver medal.
 He recorded 22 points, eight rebounds and eight blocks in an 83–81 loss to the United States in the final.
 Wembanyama set the FIBA record for blocks per game in a single tournament.

 Senior national team

-Wembanyama was on the preliminary 17-man roster of the French national team for EuroBasket 2022, but was ruled out a month ahead, due to an injury he suffered at the end of the 2021–22 season.
+Wembanyama was on the preliminary 17-player roster of the French national team for EuroBasket 2022, but was ruled out a month ahead, due to an injury he suffered at the end of the 2021–22 season.
 He was selected again for the World Cup qualifiers in November.
 In his debut with the senior team, on 11 November 2022, he scored 20 points and grabbed nine rebounds in a 90–65 win over Lithuania.